Asciidoctor Documentation Home

 Welcome to the Asciidoctor documentation site!
 Here you can find the reference materials, guides, and examples to write and publish content in AsciiDoc using Asciidoctor.
 This documentation will help you start your journey with AsciiDoc or dive deeper if you’re already well on your way.

-AsciiDoc is a plain text authoring format (i.e., lightweight markup language) for writing technical content such as documentation, articles, and blog posts.
+AsciiDoc is a plain text authoring format (i.e., lightweight markup language) for writing technical content such as documentation, articles, and books.
 If you’re just starting out with AsciiDoc, or want to discover what it’s all about, head over to the documentation for the AsciiDoc Language.
 You’ll learn everything from how to make your first AsciiDoc document to how to use advanced language features such as list continuations and tailoring substitutions.

 The AsciiDoc language documentation is primarily about the source you type to compose a document.
 One you’re done writing and want to publish your AsciiDoc document, you’ll need an AsciiDoc processor.
 That’s where Asciidoctor fits in.